 8. Dog treats and human foods should not account for more than 10% of your dog’s daily calorific intake.
 Nutritional imbalances can occur if dogs receive too many extras.
 Read tips on how to curb dog treats here.

 9. Remember there is no single best diet dog food suitable for all dogs.
 Like humans, dogs are individuals with differing preferences and responses to food types.
 There are hundreds of diet food options available and even more opinions.
 Find a food that works for your dog and stick with it.

 10. The fecal output of some dogs will increase when fed diet dog food.
 This is due to the increased fiber content of some diet foods.
 But positives include reduced flatulence and less odorous feces.
 A little more pooper-scooping is a small price to pay for the extra vitality your dog will soon enjoy.

 Once you achieve your dog’s healthy target weight you can transition back to regular dog food.

 Access our diet dog food index here:

-Get ready to improve your dog's health and vitality!
-K9 Weight Challenge intakes are open.
-Access veterinary guidance and individualized meal and activity plans.
-Our 12 week diet plan will have your dog feeling like a puppy again!
-Find out more today.
+Want to improve your dog's health and vitality?
+Want veterinary guidance and an individualized meal and activity plan?
+Discover WAGSTA Weight Plans and help your dog feel like a puppy again!